mrbacco/myFlutterApps/README.md

 # flutter_apps

-A new Flutter project.
+My first Flutter project called rockonnect.

-## Getting Started
+## Intro

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter basic application that does music search on the false online of the web application called rockonnect.

 A few resources to get you started if this is your first Flutter project: